 It seems like everyone’s talking about antioxidants: You can find their benefits touted on skincare products, supplements and even fresh foods.
-There’s a reason why they’re such a popular topic—the health benefits of antioxidants have been widely studied and debated, with varying results.
+There’s a reason why they’re such a popular topic — many antioxidants are good for you!
+However, the health benefits of antioxidants, especially for weight loss, have been widely studied and debated, with varying results.

 So what exactly are antioxidants and what benefits do they provide?
 We tapped our Registered Dietitian, Briana Rodriquez, to give us a little more background on the healthy substances.